DevasenaInupakutika/2014-07-10-Nottingham/R/Basics_Introduction_R.md

 rbind(x, y)
 ```

+#### Note:
+For `rbind`, number of columns of result is not a multiple of vector length.
+For `cbind`, number of rows of result is not a multiple of vector length.

-You can also use the byrow argument to specify how the matrix is filled.
+You can also use the `byrow` argument to specify how the matrix is filled.
 From R's own documentation:

 ```{r}
 mdat <- matrix(c(1,2,3, 11,12,13), nrow = 2, ncol = 3, byrow = TRUE,